 Papers of Kenneth Wilson Whitsett, a Charlotte historian, artist, and co-founder of Pictorial Engraving Co.
 In 1934 Kenneth and two of his brothers, Lemuel and Theron, established the Pictorial Engraving Company.
 He painted murals for the Charlotte City Club and the Orange County Historical Museum in Hillsborough.
 He was one of the original members of the board of directors for the Mint Museum of Art (1934-1938).

 Series 1, Correspondence, contains correspondence for the Caldwell Family (1851-1929, n.d.), Templeton Family (1837-1869), and Whitsett Family (1848-1976).
 Series 2, Subject Files, contains miscellaneous non-correspondence material.
-Series 3, Photographs, contains Caldwell and Whitsett family photographs, including images of former slaves of the Rosedale Plantation.
+Series 3, Photographs, contains Caldwell and Whitsett family photographs, including images of formerly enslaved people who lived on the Rosedale Plantation.